Video tour of Brickmakers Wood (further links below)

-As an adjunct to the Charity’s main aim of palliative care and to enhance the woodland management of their sites, it provides vulnerable young people, the unemployed, the elderly and the disabled, with skill-based educational training based on outdoor learning, dramatically increasing their self-confidence and providing an enrichment of life and companionship for those who may feel socially isolated for a variety of reasons.
+Through its partnered social enterprise ‘The Eden-Rose Community Ltd’ it provides vulnerable young people, the unemployed, the elderly and the disabled, with skill-based educational training based on outdoor learning, dramatically increasing their self-confidence and providing an enrichment of life and companionship for those who may feel socially isolated for a variety of reasons.

 The charity’s Ipswich site, Brickmakers Wood, was an abused, overgrown wasteland lying between the western perimeter path of Alexandra Park and the lane separating the site from the Suffolk New College campus.
 Fencing around the perimeter of the wood, a wheelchair-friendly pathway, along with a large wildlife pond, various wildlife habitats and benches have all been developed.
 The existing Romney buildings (large Nissan huts) on the lower lane have their own historical significance, having been built by the War Office during the Second World War to house a servicing vehicle and supplies to maintain the barrage balloons around the Ipswich dockland area.
-To these buildings have been added bespoke composting toilets and a remarkable, twelve-sided passivhaus: the ‘ECOgon’ towards the top of the wood.
+To these buildings have been added bespoke composting toilets and the remarkable, twelve-sided ‘ECOgon’ building towards the top of the wood.

 The name of the wood reflects the ancient history of Ipswich dating back to the Anglo-Saxon craftspeople who made Ipswich Ware from the 7th century and probably dug clay here.
 A brick and tile works was still working here (the slum housing area south of Rope Walk was called ‘The Potteries’) in Victorian and Edwardian times – an ideal location given the plentiful London clay, the digging of which created the steep scarps of Brickmakers Wood.